tonikelope/coronapoker/README.md

 ### Password-bound keys
 In password-protected games the symmetric channel keys are derived from the password with **HMAC-SHA512** over the raw ECDH shared secret.
 A passive MITM cannot complete the handshake without the password.

-### Atomic security lockdown
+### Context-aware security response
-Any cryptographic anomaly (an off-curve point, a bad Ed25519 signature, a mismatched community reveal, an early-cascade attack) flips an atomic lockdown flag that immediately aborts the hand and refuses further commands from the offending peer, logged with a precise reason.
+Structural SRA failures, forged community reveals and unsafe early-cascade requests trigger immediate lockdown or MISDEAL.
+An invalid signed betting `ACTION` is neutralised as a deterministic synthetic fold, recorded in the hand flags and causes receipt consensus to reject the durable close.
+Each response is logged with its precise reason.

 ### Fully decentralised
 Pure P2P, no central servers, no accounts and no third party logs.
 Your game exists only between the machines at the table.